-Pembrolizumab in Treating Patients with High Grade Ductal Breast Carcinoma In Situ
+Pembrolizumab with or without mRNA 2752 in Treating Patients with High Grade Ductal Breast Carcinoma In Situ

-- Plan on having surgical treatment to remove her DCIS
+- Plan on having surgical treatment for her DCIS

 - Have at least 2 of the following high risk features associated with her DCIS-high grade (grade II-III), palpable mass, hormone receptor negative (less than 1%), Her2 positive, young age (less than 45 years old), and large size (greater than 5 cm)